yuan-miranda/microfilesys/README.md

 ```
 Create file/directory/path.
 ```
-make <--file | --directory | --path> <filename>
+make <--file | --directory | --path> <filename>...
 ```
 Delete file/directory/path.
 ```
-delete <--file | --directory | --path> <filename>
+delete <--file | --directory | --path> <filename>...
 ```
-Read the contents of the specified line or the entire file.
-If --indicator is provided, it displays line numbers.
+Read the contents of the file.
+> If --indicator is specified it prints the lines with preceeding line numbers.
 ```
 read [--line <line> | --all] [--indicator]
 ```
-Write string to the specified line or at the end of the file.
-If no line is specified, it writes to the current line.
-If --all is provided, it overwrites the entire file.
+Write to the file.
+> If 'string' is not specified, it does nothing.
 ```
-write [--line <line> | --end [line] | --all] ["string"]
+write [--line <line> | --end [line] | --all] [string]
 ```
-Clear the contents of the specified line or the entire file.
+Clear the contents of the file.
 ```
 clear <--line <line> | --all>
 ```
-Remove the specified line or all lines from the file.
+Remove the contents of the file.
 ```
 remove <--line <line> | --all>
 ```